paulfitzpatrick85/CI-Portfolio-Project-2/README.md

 ## credits
 - The code block for the charts was taken from google charts examples and the information adapted to suit the needs of the app.
  Code taken from this webpage https://www.tutorialspoint.com/googlecharts/googlecharts_pie_basic.htm
-- The initial plan for the app was to have one chart  and have it be responsive to the user input, but that proved beyond my current knowledge.
-The chart was left in with future maintenability in mind, in that I learn more throughout the course I can return to complete the initial intention.
+- The initial plan for the app was to have one chart and have it be responsive to the user input, but that proved to be beyond my current knowledge.
+The chart was left in with future maintenability in mind, in that as I learn more throughout the course I can return to complete the initial intention.